Table of Contents

 We are all familiar with this scenario: One moment your cat is licking you so peacefully that you are recording it to send to some friends to show how adorable she is.
 And then, suddenly, she bites you!

 There is no one simple answer to this situation that would explain everything and stop them from doing it.
+So, here we look at all the possible explanations in a little more detail.
+If you want further information on different causes of biting, you may refer to my earlier article called why does my cat bite me?

 If your cat is a kitten, then it will be easier to teach them that biting is not okay.
 You need to be consistent and when she bites you, you should stop showing affection immediately and react vocally by saying “no!”.
 This is how they will understand that biting is not something you approve and in order to have your attention, they have to change this behavior.
 You also need to vocally state that you do not approve of this and that it hurts you.